Sep 30, 2019

 And then without the numbers.

 The rendering is now complete.
-The block on the right has colors from two different palettes while the block on the left does not.
+The block on the right has colors from two different palettes while the block on the left

 Here is the title screen with the background rendered.